Pallet Rack Beams: Critical details that prevent beam failure

 How Critical are Pallet Rack Beams?

 There are three essential facts about pallet rack beams, the most prominent being that they hold the weight of your inventory between the upright frames of your pallet rack system.
-Yet, there are two less obvious things beams do that are often overlooked.
+Yet, there are two less obvious roles beams play that are often overlooked.

 Correct Installation of Pallet Rack Beams